denartha10/denartha10/README.md

 ## 🔭 Current Projects

-- Obsidian Equation Solver
+- SvelteDeais - A Dashboard SAAS.
+To create enterprise level dashboard applications connected to your data and using a low code builder
 - Svelte Portfolio Website

 ## 🌱 Actively Learning

-- 🎨 Svelte
+- 🎨 Svelte + Kit
 - 🦀 Rust

 ## 💼 Technical Skills